nuclearsheep540/deepsea/README.md

     *(excluding starting money and excluding any losses throughout the game)*
 * Every health remaining rewards 10 points

+Lose conditions are defined, if any of the following are met:

+* The timer runs out
+* Player runs out of health
+* Player runs out of Cannonballs and has less than 6 Doubloons to purchase more

 The game also generates hidden trap tiles in which will take away player lives when activated.